MicrosoftDocs/windowsserverdocs/WindowsServerDocs/azure-stack-hci/index.md

 1. Buy a Microsoft-validated hardware system from your preferred hardware partner.
 1. Install Windows Server 2019 Datacenter edition and Windows Admin Center for management and the ability to connect to Azure for cloud services
-1. Option to use your Azure account to attach management and security services to your workloads.
+1. Optionally use your Azure account to attach cloud-based management and security services to your workloads.

 ### How does the cost of Azure Stack HCI compare to Azure Stack?

 This depends on many factors.

+Azure Stack HCI solutions follow a traditional pricing model.
+Validated hardware can be purchased from Azure Stack HCI partners and software (Windows Server 2019 Datacenter edition with software-defined datacenter capabilities and Windows Admin Center) can be purchased from various existing channels.
+For any optional Azure services that you choose to use, you pay with an Azure subscription.

-Azure Stack is sold as a fully integrated system including services and support.
+By comparison, Azure Stack is sold as a fully integrated system that includes services and support.
 It can be purchased as a system you manage, or as a fully managed service from our partners.
-In addition to the base system, the Azure services that run on Azure Stack or Azure are sold on a pay-as-you-use basis.
+In addition to the base system, any Azure services that run on Azure Stack or Azure are sold on a pay-as-you-use basis.

-Azure Stack HCI solutions follow the traditional model.
-Validated hardware can be purchased from Azure Stack HCI partners and software (Windows Server 2019 Datacenter edition with software-defined datacenter capabilities and Windows Admin Center) can be purchased from various existing channels.
-For Azure services that you can use with Windows Admin Center, you pay with an Azure subscription.

 We recommend working with your Microsoft partner or account team for pricing details.